Armenia to Bosnia and Herzegovina

+Golden straw and flax ornaments depicting angels, wreaths and animals are the main decorations on this tree, complemented by round ornaments with Belarusian patterns.
+Also look for straw dolls dressed in beautiful traditional clothing, which are common souvenirs from the country and represent the unique Belarusian culture.
 In addition to Christmas, many citizens of Belarus celebrate Kaliady, a pagan festival that takes place from December 25 to January 7.
-Many dress in elaborate animal costumes, sing songs, make music and perform plays.
-Foods such as kuccia (a barley dish), herring, vinihret (a beet salad), and kalachi (fruit-filled pastries) grace the holiday table.
+Many dress in elaborate animal costumes, sing songs, play music and perform plays.
+Foods such as kuccia (a barley dish), herring, vinihret (a beet salad) and kalachi (fruit-filled pastries) grace the holiday table.

-Belize's rich cultural diversity translates into a mosaic of holiday celebrations.
+This tree displays wooden doves, painted white to symbolize peace.
+The country’s maritime culture is represented through handmade wooden boat ornaments.
+Other ornaments include Belize-grown dried flowers, which resemble acorns, and handmade dolls.
 For the nine evenings of Las Posadas (celebrated by Mestizo culture), statues of Mary and Joseph are carried throughout town, from home to home, accompanied by music, dance, fireworks and other festivities.
-In Garifuna culture, the "Charikanari" dance interprets the relationship of a bull with a hunter with elaborate costume, fun and games.
-And Kriol (Creole) communities in Belize celebrate the Bram, a parade of dancing, singing and music-making throughout the countryside.
+In Garifuna culture, the Charikanari dance interprets the relationship of a bull and a hunter with elaborate costumes, fun and games.
+Creole communities in Belize celebrate the Bram, a parade of dancing, singing and music-making throughout the countryside.

+A local family has decorated this tree for the past 11 years with 160 artfully handmade traditional ornaments gathered during trips back to Bolivia.
+The ornaments come from the three main regions of the country—high plains, low plains and the valleys—and include llamas; red, yellow and green totora boats; and native Cholita dolls that represent the city of La Paz.
 In Bolivia, Christmas centers on the birth of Jesus.
 Gifts come from Jesus and Santa Claus delivers those gifts.
-This religious holiday is spent with family, celebrated with special dinners, consisting of picana, a soup made of chicken, roast beef or roast pork; salads; and a variety of tropical fruits.
+This religious holiday is spent with family and celebrated with special dinners consisting of picana (a soup made of chicken, roast beef or roast pork), salads and a variety of tropical fruits.

 Bosnia and Herzegovina